Last revised August 2024

 “Visiting” may be used in the title of an otherwise unmodified professorial or AP appointment when the appointment is likely to have a limited or temporary duration.
 New programs, programs with an identified budgetary or programmatic end, or new/expiring funding sources are just some examples of situations appropriate for appointments with the visiting designation.
 Visiting appointments may require the performance of services to the University and may therefore be salaried, but this need not always be the case.

 The “visiting” modifier should not be used with modified professorial (i.e., teaching, or clinical professor appointments at any rank), instructor, or lecturer appointments.
 Under limited appropriate circumstances, the “visiting” modifier may be used with research associate, teaching associate, clinical associate, or research professorial titles.
-Units must consult with their college human resources office and obtain approval from Illinois Human Resources to use the visiting modifier with a research, teaching, or clinical associate appointment.
+Units must consult with their college human resources office and obtain approval from the Office of the Provost to use the visiting modifier with a research, teaching, or clinical associate appointment.

-Visiting specialized faculty appointments (i.e., professorial titles, teaching associates, and research associates) with a .51 FTE or greater (with the exception of appointments in the colleges of Law, Medicine, and Veterinary Medicine, postdoctoral research associates and postdoctoral fellows in any unit, and teaching associates in the University High School) are represented by the Campus Faculty Association, Local 6546, IFT-AFT, AAUP, and are covered by a bargaining agreement between the BoT and the union.
-Full-time and regularly employed part-time teaching associates in the University High School are covered separately by a bargaining agreement between the BoT and the Uni Faculty Organization IEA-NEA.
+Visiting specialized faculty appointments (i.e., professorial titles, teaching associates, and research associates) with a .51 FTE or greater (with the exception of appointments in the colleges of Law, Medicine, and Veterinary Medicine, postdoctoral research associates and postdoctoral fellows in any unit, and teaching associates in the University High School) are represented by the Campus Faculty Association, Local 6546, IFT-AFT, AAUP, and are covered by a bargaining agreement between the Board of Trustees and the union.
+Full-time and regularly employed part-time teaching associates in the University High School are covered separately by a bargaining agreement between the Board of Trustees and the Uni Faculty Organization IEA-NEA.

-Visiting AP appointments are covered under a collective bargaining agreement between the BoT and the Visiting Academic Professionals/AAP-IEA-NEA union.
+Visiting AP appointments are covered under a collective bargaining agreement between the Board of Trustees and the Visiting Academic Professionals/AAP-IEA-NEA union.
 This bargaining agreement applies only to visiting academic professional appointments.

 “Adjunct” Prefix